Reading Data

 ZQL queries are composed of one or more *clauses* that are chained together into a *query*.

 ZQL queries start by selecting a table.
-There is no way to select a subset of columns; ZQL queries always return the entire row (modulo column permissions).
+There is no way to select a subset of columns; ZQL queries always return the entire row, if permissions allow it.

 const z = new Zero(...);